C-Loftus/sight-free-talon/readme.md

 # Sight-Free-Talon

 Use Talon while not needing to look at your computer.
 Especially helpful for those with vision impairment, blindness, eye strain, or those who prefer alternative computer interaction.
-This repository integrates with Talon to:
+Provides functionality to:

 - echo back dictation
 - speak info on context switch (mode, app, window, etc.)